 - The MPBM and SWBM from Ace Combat are hidden in the game files.

-- Two more to Ace Combat Zero: "Solo Wing" is an achievement for surviving massive damage.
+- Two more to Ace Combat Zero, though only in the pre-Steam version: "Solo Wing" is an achievement for surviving massive damage.
 An achievement for hitting enemies head-on is called "Fire Away, Coward!"

-- The track 'Foxtrot 14' is one massive musical shout-out to the composition style of Ace Combat 5.
+- The track 'Foxtrot 14' is one massive musical shout-out to the composition style of Ace Combat 5: The Unsung War.